 The country has a long and colorful religious history and is famous for its celebrations and festivals.
 Irrespective of which time you choose to visit, you always have a festival to become a part of.
 And it is not just about exploring temples and worshiping deities.
 You can also rediscover yourself at one of those yoga ashrams scattered all over the country.
 People have been visiting India for decades and still find themselves falling in love with its culture, architectural riches and arts that easily rival the best of Italian renaissance.

-Even if you’re a seasoned traveller, get ready for a culture shock.
+- Even if you’re a seasoned traveller, get ready for a culture shock.
 Heavily populated India is incredibly busy in terms of crowds, sights and sounds.
-Take it slow and be open minded as you travel.
+Take it slow and be open minded on your India tour.

-Learn about common scams before visiting India to avoid being fooled.
+- Learn about common scams before setting off on your India holiday.
 A quick internet search will tell you the most frequent scams and how best to avoid them on your travels.